CloudChi/FX-Framework/Modules.md

   - Call scripts in Public or Protected subfolders
   - Display errors to the user
   - Only called from Scripts Menu
-    - Therefore should be human-readable and clearly named
+    - Should be human-readable and clearly named

 - Triggers